 In this lesson, you need to start thinking about how your job impacts on your broader life.
 Does your pay packet support your family and allow you to put food on the table or take your loved ones on vacation?
-Perhaps your role offers you the flexibility to pick your children up from school, to further your education through a formal study program or maybe your supervisor allows you to work from home on occasion?
+Perhaps your role offers you the flexibility to pick your children up from school.
+Or to further your education through a formal study program.
+Maybe your supervisor allows you to work from home on occasion?
 Are you gaining lucrative experience that will help you to achieve your long term career goals?

-By thinking about the positive consequences your role creates in your home life, you will most likely be reminded that your role is not quite as bad as it seems, and even though it might not be your long term career dream, it could be a valuable stepping stone to help you get where you want to go.
-Think about what your life would be like if you didn't have your job...
+By thinking about the positive consequences your role creates in your home life, you will most likely be reminded that your role is not quite as bad as it seems.
+Even though it might not be your long term career dream, it could be a valuable stepping stone to help you get where you want to go.
+Think about what your life would be like if you didn't have your job.
 I'd be willing to guess that you are better off with your job than without it!